 Piazza Castello and Palazzo Reale are at the center of Turin.
 The square is a pedestrian area with benches and small fountains, ringed by beautiful, grand buildings.
-The Via Po is an interesting walking street with long arcades and many historic palaces and cafes.
+The Via Po is an interesting walking street with long arcades and many historic palaces and cafes, as well as most fo the souvenir shops.
 Just round the corner you'll find Mole Antonelliana, a 167 meter tall tower built between 1798 and 1888, which houses the excellent National Museum of Cinema.
 A panoramic lift takes you to the top of the tower for some breathtaking views of the city.
 Palazzo Carignano now houses the Museo del Risorgimento, and in 1861 the Unification of Italy was proclaimed here.
 Piazza San Carlo, also known as Turin's living room, is a wonderfull baroque square with the twin churches of San Carlo and Santa Cristina.
 Quadrilatero is an interesting maze of backstreets with sprawling markets and splendid tiny streets.
 Mostly if you come here in winter, you have to try a bicerin, a local layered drink made with coffee, chocolate, and cream.
 Others wonderfull places to visit are Parco del Valentino, where you can have a relaxing walk after your practice at the hospital, and a little bit outside the city Reggia di Venaria and Reggia di Stupinigi, if you love beauty and you are keen to discover how far art can go to breathe life into the inert matter, on your first free day take a stroll there!

 The National Cinema Museum of Torino yet it’s not a museum, at least not in the traditional sense of the term.
 You will be surprised to discover what a special and unique place it is.
 The Museum is one of the most important of its kind in the world thanks to it vast collection and the many different scientific and educational activities it offers.
 But what makes it truly unique is its special exhibit setup.
 The museum is located inside the Mole Antonelliana, a bizarre and fascinating monument which is the symbol of the City of Torino.